tmichniewski/MiniSpark/README.md

 Instead, it is about the thinking.
 The thinking about building enterprise class systems and their decomposition into smaller parts.
 Thinking about how to shape the small pieces of the system and then, how to glue them together.

 If we ask ourselves what is the biggest challenge of modern software engineering, it may turn out that this is a complexity, because the systems are big.
 So how we address this challenge?
-By decomposition the system into smaller parts and we model them via the `Function` type, which then might be composed back to constitute the whole application.
+By decomposition the system into smaller parts, and we model them via the `Function` type, which then might be composed back to constitute the whole application.

 ## Versions